Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Trail Description:

-On the Fish Canyon Trail Eventually the trail descends and crosses the creek then ascends the east slope.
-After a few minutes the canyon bends sharply to the west and the falls come into view.
+Eventually the trail descends and crosses the creek, which can get a little dicey when the water is running high.
+The trail continues north climbing the east slope and in another 0.25 mile the canyon bends sharply to the west and the falls come into view.
 Take care in climbing down to the rocks and pools at the base of the falls.
 This is a delightful place to enjoy a picnic.

-Return by the same route, and please, take back everything you brought in. icon
+Return by the same route, and please, take back everything you brought in, including your fruit peels. icon

 Darlin' Donna Falls